 - Lens Coating

 The magnification power must support movements to give you the clearest image possible even while moving.
 When you look at a binocular, you will often see something like this, “8×40”.
-The 8× represent the magnification of the binocular.
+The 8× represents the magnification of the binocular.

 Most people are deceived by this number.
 Just because you have a high magnification doesn’t mean it is better.
 The higher this number the less steady your images and even your handshake is magnified by such binoculars if unless you are stationary or very steady it becomes hard to get a clearer image while moving.
 In hunting, you know animals mostly like moving.
 You are more likely to get a narrow field of view with high magnification too.